lkcozy/code-notes/notes/python/pipenv.md

 ---

 Pipenv is a tool that aims to bring the best of all packaging worlds (bundler, composer, npm, cargo, yarn, etc.) to the Python world.

+You no longer need to use pip and virtualenv separately.
+They work together.

 It automatically creates and manages a virtualenv for your projects, as well as adds/removes packages from your Pipfile as you install/uninstall packages.
 It also generates the ever-important Pipfile.lock, which is used to produce deterministic builds.